Welcome to the Wilson High School Academies & Internship Program

-Wilson High School provides opportunities for students to explore a vast array of possible future careers through focused coursework.
+Wilson High School provides opportunities for students to explore a vast array of future careers through focused coursework.
 Students are able to investigate and innovate through coursework, research, and university accredited activities to inspire a future career pathway.

 In partnership with our community, parents, staff, and students, Wilson High School identified five critical areas of academia that will promote growth through inquiry and career exploration.
 The five Academies are an opportunity for students to explore a wide variety of course offerings, engage in college-level research, and investigate possible career pathways in a 21st Century learning environment.
 Each Academy is comprised of several focused pathways.
 Each pathway culminates during a student’s senior year with an individualized capstone course or internship and portfolio presentation.

-The Wilson High School Academies Checklists
+The Wilson High School Academies Graduation Requirements Checklists

-- Advanced Placement Capstone Academy Checklist
+- AP Capstone Academy Checklist

-- Berks Career and Technology Center Academy Checklist
+- BCTC Academy Checklist

-- Global and Financial Leadership Academy Checklist
+- Global Academy Checklist

-- Visual and Performing Arts Academy Checklist
+- Visual & Performing Arts Academy Graduation Requirements Checklist

 Honors Internship Program